 Mr. Duke is the architect and voice of the Duke Global Initiative, a 21st century Marshall Plan policy initiative for infrastructure and monetary system strengthening.
 Since joining National Standard in 2008, Mr. Duke has provided creative and transformative financial solutions to governments, financial markets and the infrastructure industry around the world.
 He brings highly skilled experience in structured finance, credit structuring, sovereign debt, infrastructure finance, political risk management/insurance and asset-based leasing.
 He brings almost twenty years of experience in the international finance industry and economic policy expertise to National Standard.
 During this time Mr. Duke has worked in more than 70 countries worldwide across all continents.

-Mr. Duke is a leading authority in the areas of international Infrastructure financing, Private Capital solutions for Sovereigns and Foreign Direct Investment.
-He is widely recognized as an industry leader in the use of private sector capital and FDI to achieve public policy objectives related to economic development and infrastructure development by the public sector internationally across developed and emerging markets.
+Mr. Duke is a leading authority in the areas of international infrastructure financing and international public finance for Sovereigns and public sector markets.
+He is widely recognized as an industry leader in the use of private sector capital to achieve public policy objectives related to economic development and infrastructure development by the public sector internationally across developed and emerging markets.

 During his tenure at National Standard, he has developed proprietary financial products that have helped the company become a participant in global sovereign and infrastructure debt finance.
 He began his career working in structured finance and project finance in the United States, China and other parts of Asia.
 Prior to joining National Standard he served for six years as President of a merchant bank, specializing in structured finance, lease finance and project finance of real estate and energy related infrastructure assets.
 Mr. Duke was also Chief Financial Officer and Vice President of Investor Relations of a trade finance financial services company that facilitated export and import financial transactions.